Transforming Your Classroom with National History Day

 National History Day motivates students to discover history by:

 - Cultivating interest: Students research a topic related to the theme.
 Students use their own creativity to present the material.
+Each year the theme is broad enough to allow any history course to participate.

 - Developing research skills: Students act as historians discovering how to uncover primary sources, build historical context, and form historical interpretations.
 Students develop the skills they need for college!